 How Much Does the Average 70-Year-Old Have in Savings?

-While it’s an interesting data point, your specific retirement savings may be different from someone else’s.
-The better question to ask might be, how much savings do you need to be comfortable in retirement?
+While these are interesting data points, your specific retirement savings goals may be different from someone else’s.
+The better question to ask might be this: How much savings do you need to be comfortable in retirement?

 The ideal retirement plan involves generating multiple streams of income to provide both stability and tax flexibility in retirement.
 Here are a few potential components of a well-diversified retirement plan: